blutui/dev.blutui.com/src/pages/api-reference/console/brand/retrieve.md

 ### Response

 {% parameter name="id" type="string" %}
-The unique identifier for this user.
+The unique identifier for this brand.
 {% /parameter %}

 {% parameter name="object" type="string" %}
-The unique identifier for this user.
+This will always contain `brand` for this endpoint.
 {% /parameter %}

-{% parameter name="name" type="string" %}
+{% parameter name="logo" type="string" %}
-The unique identifier for this user.
+The image URL of the agency logo.
 {% /parameter %}

-{% parameter name="two_factor_enabled" type="boolean" %}
+{% parameter name="primary_color" type="string" %}
-The unique identifier for this user.
+The primary hexadecimal color of the agency brand.
 {% /parameter %}

+{% parameter name="secondary_color" type="string" %}
+The secondary hexadecimal color of the agency brand.
+{% /parameter %}

 {% parameter name="created_at" type="timestamp" %}
-The unique identifier for this user.
+The brand's created at timestamp.
 {% /parameter %}

 {% parameter name="updated_at" type="timestamp" %}
-The unique identifier for this user.
+The brand's updated at timestamp.
 {% /parameter %}

 {% /column %}